RaphaelRe/Wismut_ME_Bayes/README.md

 # Wismut_ME_Bayes

 *Code will not run.
 Data are not openly available.*
-Results of all Markov chains can be downloaded at Plots and results of the tables are generated from `analyze_application.ipynb` and  `analyze_simulation_study.ipynb`and can be reproduced from the raw chains.
+Results of all Markov chains can be downloaded at LINK Plots and results of the tables are generated from

+- `analyze_application.ipynb` and
+- `analyze_simulation_study.ipynb`
+Results can be reproduced from the raw chain samples.
 It is necessary to adapt the paths to the outputs beforehand.
 Alternatively save the results in a new directory in the root path with the name `results`.

 ## Structure

-##### Directories
+#### Directories

 - `application`
     Contains the code, that was used to run get the results on the data of the Wismut cohort. `run_application.sh` is a shell script that runs alls jupyter notebooks.